danieldiamont/fast-autotest/README.md

 ## Architecture

+The framework is designed to be modular and extensible.
+The framework is composed of the following components:
+- Streams
+- Protocols
+- Tests
+- config.json
+- Fixtures

 ### Streams

+Streams are the core of the framework.
+A stream is a wrapper around a data resource that provides an interface for reading and writing data as well as executing setup and teardown operations specific to the data source.

-The framework is designed to test data streams.
-A data stream is a sequence of data packets.
-The framework provides a Stream abstract base class that defines the interface for a data stream.
+Specifically, the framework provides a Stream abstract base class that defines the interface for a data stream.
 A Stream subclass must implement the following abstract methods:

+- `setup(self, **config: Optional[dict]) -> None`: Set up the stream.
 - `write(self, data: bytes) -> int`: Write data to the stream.
 Returns the number of bytes written.
 - `read(self, size: int) -> Optional[bytes]`: Read data from the stream.
 Returns the data read or None if no data is available.
 - `teardown(self) -> None`: Clean up the stream.

+See `Streams/SerialStream.py` for an example of a Stream subclass for serial port communications.

 ### Protocols

+Protocols are data structures that define the format of data packets.

+### Fixtures

+Fixtures are used to create and managed Streams.
+Fixtures are defined in `tests/conftest.py`.

+### config.json

+The `config.json` file is used to specify the configuration for the tests.
+For example, for a serial-loopback test, the configuration file specifies the serial ports used for the loopback, as well as the baud rate and other serial port settings.

+Configuration of this file goes hand in hand with `tests/conftest.py`, which parses the `config.json` file and creates fixtures for the tests accordingly.

+### Tests

+Tests are defined in the `tests` directory.
+Each test can take a stream fixture as an input.
+The test can then use the stream fixture to read and write data to the stream and perform assertions on the data.

+Tests defined in this manner are automatically detected by the pytest framework, which will inject the appopriate fixtures into the test functions at runtime.

 ## Demo